DanielMaurer02/Document-AI/README.md

 Once all services are running and configured, you can:
 - **Chat with your documents**: Use the web interface at http://localhost:3000
-- **View tracing data**: Access Zipkin at http://localhost:9411
-- **API endpoint**: The OpenAI-compatible API is available at http://localhost:8000
+- **API endpoint**: The OpenAI-compatible API is available at http://localhost:8008

 ### Configure API Keys